 - M.F.A, Creative Writing/Poetry, Western Michigan University, 2004

 - B.A., Journalism and Creative Writing, Western Michigan University, 2000

-Her poetry has appeared in Poetry International, Naugatuck River Review, Poetica Magazine, Cutthroat, Third Wednesday, Voices of Michigan, Encore magazine and the Poets Against War website.
+Her poetry has appeared in Border Crossings, Poetry International, Naugatuck River Review, Poetica Magazine, Cutthroat, Third Wednesday, Voices of Michigan, Encore magazine and the Poets Against War website.
 She has published interviews with Jean Valentine, winner of the 2004 National Book Award for poetry, and Robin Hemley, memoirist and program director for nonfiction at the University of Iowa, and book reviews in the literary journals, Third Coast and Fourth Genre.
 In 2004, von Steinen took first place in the Kalamazoo Gazette's Community Writing Awards for poetry.

 In 2009, von Steinen founded a combat veteran's writing group at Portage District Library, which includes World War II, Korean, Vietnam and Iraq War vets.
 Before she joined the institute staff, von Steinen worked five years for the Kalamazoo Gazette as a free-lance writer covering township government and writing about employment opportunities.
 She also served for seven years as the public relations manager for Kalamazoo Kingdom, a Southwest Michigan minor-league soccer team.

 Her responsibilities include managing publicity and marketing efforts for the institute's functional units and research centers, serving as web editor, and as founding editor of WMU International News.